ipleiria-robotics/indoor_positioning_uwb/software/README.md

     ])
 ```

-To run this script just go to the folder and run:
+To run this script, just go to the corresponding folder and run:

 ```python
 python sli_mapping_gdop.py